 A man, a youth and a boy play recorders to accompany a singer, whilst a fourth recorder-player is unoccupied.
 Three viols and a lute hang on the wall, and a cornetto and lysarden lie on the window-ledge in front of the music table.
+A case for wind instruments can be seen in the lower left-hand corner.
+The youngest of the recorder players plays his instrument right hand uppermost, making this the only depiction of recorder players I know of illustrating both hand positions together!
 Lyndon-Jones (1996) has suggested that some or all the musicians depicted are members of the 16th century Venetian Bassano family of musicians, composers and instrument makers who were active in Venice and later in England.

 Silvestro Ganassi del Fontego was a Venetian musician and author of two important treatises on instrumental technique: Opera intitulata Fontegara (1535) for the recorder, and Regola Rubertina (1542) and Lettione Seconda (1543) for the viola da gamba.
-He worked as court musician to the Doge of Venice, Andrea Gritti, to whom Fontegara is dedicated, but also as a member of an independent company of instrumentalists formed completely or in part by family members, as a virtuoso of the viola da gamba and lute engaged in the ridotti promoted by the noblemen and intellectuals of the city, and as a teacher of music.
+He worked as court musician to the Doge of Venice, Andrea Gritti, to whom Fontegara is dedicated, but also as a member of an independent company of instrumentalists formed completely or in part by family members, as a virtuoso of the viol and lute engaged in the ridotti promoted by the noblemen and intellectuals of the city, and as a teacher of music.
 In addition to all this, he also successfully practiced the art of painting.
 Ganassi was born in Fontego (1492) and died after 1571, probably in Venice.